Natxo91/cloud-resume-challenge/README.md

 - I added a Javascript that would contain the call to the lambda functions.
 - HTML & CSS: I used a template from the internet, because my focus was more on the architecture.

-and then the Back-end part
+Back-end

-- DynamoDB Database to store the number of visitors
+- Created a DynamoDB table to store the number of visitors with an atomic counter
 - API gateway using Python: a get-function to retrieve the number of visitors and a put-function to update the dynamo-db database.
 - I uploaded my project to Github and implemented CI|CD using Github Actions